unioslight/campfire/developing.md

 #### Medium

 A bug or issue that can be worked around, but is significant to warrant resolving.
-For example, poor UX, content hidden until users perform a particular action, obvious styling issues (broken design), bug preventing use of a priority feature (avatar image etc).
+For example, poor UX, content hidden until users perform a particular action, obvious styling issues (broken design), bug preventing use of a low priority feature (avatar image etc).

 ###### Medium should be fixed as time permits, before a release.
 We'd need a good reason not to.